tak-9/TemplateEngine/README.md

 Once application is completed, HTML file is generated in `./output/team.html`.

 If you have changed the default output filename, html file is output in the specified directory.
+You can open the html file with a web browser to see the output.

 #### Sample output by Card
 <img src="screencapture.png" width="500px">